‘Vanderpump Rules’: Lala Kent Vacations With Boyfriend Randall Emmett Amid Engagement Rumors

 Lala Kent and Randall Emmett enjoyed some time away from Los Angeles over the weekend.

-As Kent’s Vanderpump Rules co-stars attended the MTV Movie And TV Awards, where their series was nominated for Best Reality TV Show/Franchise, Kent and Emmett shared photo and video footage of their latest trip to North Carolina.
+As Kent’s Vanderpump Rules co-stars attended the MTV Movie And TV Awards, where their series was nominated for Best Reality TV Show/Franchise, Kent and Emmett shared photos and video footage of their latest trip to North Carolina.

 In one photo, shared on Kent’s Instagram story, she and her boyfriend were seen posing in front of a waterfall in black bathing suits.